2026 NBA Draft: Braylon Mullins Scouting Report

 Player Overview

 Braylon Mullins is a highly skilled guard with size and a terrific feel for the game.
 A McDonald’s All-American and consensus five-star prospect, he built his reputation as one of the most dangerous shooters in the country during his prep career in Indiana.
 At 6-foot-6, he combines perimeter shot-making with scoring versatility.
 Mullins is comfortable playing with the ball in his hands or away from it, has shown growth as a passer and cutter, and carries himself with confidence and competitiveness.
-Now at UConn, he steps into a system that values spacing and shooting, giving him an opportunity to contribute right away and prove himself as a legitimate NBA prospect.
+Now at UConn, he's stepped into a system that values spacing and shooting, giving him an opportunity to contribute right away and prove himself as a legitimate NBA prospect.

 "Braylon Mullins’ combination of positional size, confident approach, and, most importantly, his shooting and shot-making ability has scouts already buzzing." — Matt Babcock, NBA Draft Analyst